bmixonba/bmixonba.github.io/_posts/2025-05-21-Linux-Routing.md

 struct includes at least `fib_main` representing the `MAIN` fib table and `fib_default` representing the default routes to use (I Think).
 Linux supports up to 250-ish tables.
 The `DEFAULT` and `MAIN` tables have reserved indecies.
+I'm currently not sure where the user-defined tables are stored.

 ```c
 /* Reserved table identifiers */